edent/PythonPals/Cook the Books.md

 The mood in the school assembly was grim.
 Mrs Hopper, the Head Teacher, had a face like stone.

-"I'm sorry childen," she said, "but we simply can't afford to keep the school library open any more."
+"I'm sorry children," she said, "but we simply can't afford to keep the school library open any more."

 Poppy's heart sank.
 She'd spent so long in the school's library.
 It was the perfect place to hang out after school, or during soggy lunchtimes, or just when she just needed a break from the world.
 Some of her best friends were characters from books...